 In 2013, Rahul Gandhi was elected as the Vice-President of the Congress Party.
 Within the Congress party, Rahul Gandhi played the key role of channeling the party along the lines of Congress’ core principles.
 He tirelessly worked to democratise the student wing and youth wing of the Congress party and ensured a breath of fresh air entered the grand old party by encouraging young leaders to take up leadership positions.
 His pivotal role in shaping the party along Congress’ core values over his political career earned him the post of President of the Congress Party in 2017.
 Under Rahul Gandhi’s guidance, the Congress Party has once again emerged as the voice of the nation.

-As the President of the Opposition party, Rahul Gandhi has played a key role in raising the demands of various stakeholders of the country.
-He has championed the rights of the poor & the marginalised.
-He has led the battle against the ruling government on poorly implemented policies such as Demonetisation, Aadhar, Net Neutrality, GST and more.
+While he was President of the Opposition party, Rahul Gandhi played a key role in raising the demands of various stakeholders of the country.
+He championed the rights of the poor & the marginalised.
+He led the battle against the ruling government on poorly implemented policies such as Demonetisation, Aadhar, GST and more.

 The vision of Rahul Gandhi and his strategy to fight the democratic battle with love and unity is what makes the Congress Party the true representative of a united India.
 Going forward, he aims to put these principles into action by creating systems that provide India’s citizens with the tools and opportunities they need to reach their full potential.